jhellingman/tei2html/Wiki/CrossReferences.md

 They will be rendered as a superscript number with the actual number replacing the content.

-**Page numbers:** When a reference is made to a pagenumber, you can encode these as follows:
+**Page numbers:** When a reference is made to a page-number, you can encode these as follows:

 `See page <ref target="pb123" type="pageref">123</note> for details.`